GURPS Traveller: Interstellar Wars: Overview

-GT:IW includes an overview of the Interstellar wars era, along with a large amount of background on the Terran Confederation, the Vilani Imperium, and the alien races likely to be encountered near Terra.
+Interstellar Wars includes an overview of the Interstellar wars era, along with a large amount of background on the Terran Confederation, the Vilani Imperium, and the alien races likely to be encountered near Terra.
 The default year of the setting is 2170 A.D., in the "empty peace" between the Third and Fourth Interstellar Wars, but enough material is provided to set a campaign at any point between First Contact between the Terrans and Vilani and the defeat of the First Imperium.
 Much of the book is tailored towards a Terran-centered campaign.

-Rules for generating characters for the setting, starship design, interstellar trade, exploration, and ship-to-ship combat, all updated for the 4th edition of GURPS, are provided.
+Rules for generating characters for the setting, starship design, interstellar trade, exploration, and ship-to-ship combat, all updated for the fourth edition of GURPS, are provided.
 A main-world generation system is included which is not as detailed as the GURPS Traveller: First In system, but which is geared specifically towards the time period of the Interstellar Wars.
 A large map of "Known Space" shows the nine subsectors immediately surrounding Terra, which are detailed in the book.
 The subsector maps, and information for each world are also included.
 Detailed statistics are present for 26 starships, and deckplans for the Crockett class picket ship, the Heroic Person class far-trader, Lightning class frontier merchant, and the Gashidda class Imperial patrol cruiser are included.

 Although the book includes updated versions of the starship design and combat rules found in earlier GURPS: Traveller books, it does not include any rules for converting characters, vehicles, or other rules systems directly into the 4th edition.
 Noticeably absent are any statistics for weapons, with the quote; "The lists of melee and ranged weapons found in the Basic Set are adequate for the Interstellar Wars setting" being the bulk of the book's treatment of them.
 The Technology chapter is somewhat brief, with most items gleaned from earlier editions of GURPS: Traveller.

 Publication history

 GURPS Traveller: Interstellar Wars was published in 2006, a new core book for fourth edition for one of the science-fiction lines of Steve Jackson Games.
+It was designed by Jon F. Zeigler, Loren Wiseman, and Paul Drye.